-Pursuant to 12 USC 1828(z), banks are prohibited from purchasing assets from, or selling assets to, executive officers, directors, or principal shareholders, or their related interests, unless the transactions are on market terms.
-Further, board approval is required in advance if a transaction represents more than 10 percent of a bank's capital stock and surplus.
-Majority approval must be by directors who do not have an interest in the transaction.
+Pursuant to 12 USC 1828(z), insured depository institutions are prohibited from purchasing assets from, or selling assets to, executive officers, directors, or principal shareholders, or their related interests, unless

+- the transaction is on market terms, and - if the transaction represents more than 10 percent of the bank's capital stock and surplus, the transaction has been approved in advance by a majority of the bank's directors who do not have an interest in the transaction.

-Banks should ensure that purchases of assets from, or sales of assets to, insiders who are outside the scope of 12 USC 1828(z) are consistent with safe and sound banking practices.
+Banks' purchases of assets from, or sales of assets to, insiders who are outside the scope of 12 USC 1828(z) should be consistent with safe and sound banking practices.